 Known as the birthplace of William Shakespeare, Stratford-upon-Avon is a gorgeous city that’s nestled in the English countryside.

-Best of all, Bournemouth is actually one of England’s warmest cities to visit, which makes it one of the best cities to visit in England if you’re looking for a less chilly spot.
+Best of all, Bournemouth is actually one of England’s warmest places in England, too.
+This all makes it one of the best cities to visit in England if you’re looking for a less chilly spot.

-Oh, and don’t forget, you should go and look at the world’s shortest funicular railway linking the beach to the cliff top.
+Oh, and don’t forget, you should go and look at the world’s shortest funicular railway linking the beach to the clifftop.